CryoInTheCloud/CryoCloudWebsite/book/content/Getting_Started.md

 and need to accept the invitation from GitHub first.

 4. Watch the [CryoCloud training recording](https://youtu.be/bBNPuVEG4lE) to learn your way around CryoCloud.
+Make sure to also read our updated [Best Practices page](https://book.cryointhecloud.com/content/hub_best_practices.html) to know the most important information we have for our users.

 5. Fill out the [CryoCloud Onboarding Survey](https://forms.gle/8Mr9Ykc8M7jY9fCd7).
 This